TheMich157/-FireGuard-Antivirus/README.md

 FireGuard Antivirus is a Python desktop application that performs static and behavioral malware analysis.
 A small Flask backend manages user accounts, logs, and version updates.
 An optional developer tool (**EXD**) lets admins review clients, push updates and inspect logs.

+You can try the hosted API at [wsl-agjq.onrender.com](https://wsl-agjq.onrender.com/).

 ---

 ## Features